Four Raster Chart Products

 Some NOAA certified chart agents offer additional premium services, such as printing charts on waterproof materials, and printing user overlays on charts.

 NOAA paper charts fulfill IMO requirements for ECDIS backup.

-These are full size Adobe Portable Document Format (PDF) images of NOAA paper nautical charts.
-PDFs may be viewed with free PDF readers such as Adobe Reader.
-Others may be found with an Internet search for “free PDF reader.”
+These are full size Portable Document Format (PDF) images of NOAA paper nautical charts.
+PDFs may be viewed with free PDF readers such as Adobe Acrobat Reader.
+Most modern web browsers can open these documents with no additional software.

 Most, but not all, charts may be printed at true chart scale on plotters that accommodate 36" wide paper.

 Paper plots of Full-size nautical chart PDFs DO NOT meet USCG chart carriage requirements for commercial vessels.
 Only NOAA paper nautical charts printed by a NOAA certified chart agent, who will ensure that the charts are printed at the proper scale and quality, meet USCG chart carriage requirements.

 Full-size nautical chart PDFs may be downloaded free from the NOAA chart locator.

 Booklet charts are reduced scale copies of NOAA paper nautical charts divided into a set of a dozen 8.5" x 11" pages that show different portions of a chart.